-The Investment Guidelines have been updated to provide more clarity to applicants and to reflect recent changes in the management of the EIC Fund and will remain in place until the end of 2022.
+EIC Investment Guidelines have been updated to provide more clarity to applicants and to reflect recent changes in the management of the EIC Fund.
+It will remain in place until the end of 2022.

-The new set of Investment Guidelines provides information to applicants and selected companies, as well as to potential co-investors, explaining in detail the investment process.
+The new set of EIC Investment Guidelines provides information to applicants and selected companies, as well as to potential co-investors.
+It explains in detail the investment process.

-It includes the strategy and conditions under which the EIC Fund will make investment and divestment decisions and provides an updated definition of a qualified investor and a description of possible investment scenarios.
-The Investment Guidelines ensure that the EIC investments meet the objectives to support high potential startups and SMEs to accelerate their scale up and crowd in private investors.
+The revised guidelines cover the strategy and conditions under which the EIC Fund will make investment and divestment decisions.
+In addition, they provide an updated definition of a qualified investor and a description of possible investment scenarios.
+The Investment Guidelines ensure that EIC’s investments meet the objectives to support high potential start-ups and SMEs to accelerate their scale-up process and crowd in private investors.

 Updated: 1st March 2022

-- Proposals selected by the EC and awarded an investment component are channeled to the EIC Fund for an initial assessment.
-Following this initial assessment, the cases will be categorized in accordance with the various possible investment scenarios (“buckets”) [Step 1].
+Proposals selected by the EC and awarded an investment component are channeled to the EIC Fund for an initial assessment.
+Following this initial assessment, the cases are categorized in accordance with the various possible investment scenarios (“buckets”).

-- The EIB, in its role of Investment Advisor, will discuss potential draft financing terms with the beneficiary and co-investors (if any), or advise the company in case of alternate investors.
-The EIC Fund will examine the due diligence together with the structuring proposal from the EIB [Step 3].
+The EIB discusses potential draft financing terms with the beneficiary and co-investors (if any), or advise the company in case of alternate investors.
+The EIC Fund examines the due diligence together with the structuring proposal from the EIB.

-- The EIC Fund will decide on financing operations [Step 4], which will either approve (sometimes with conditions), including the amount and terms, or
+The EIC Fund decides on financing operations, which will either approve (sometimes with conditions), including the amount and terms, or

-- Provided that the EIC Fund has approved the investment, the EIB, in its role of Investment Advisor, will guide the work of the lawyers for each specific transaction leading to legal documents, which will be signed by the EIC Fund.
-[Step 6].
+Provided that the EIC Fund has approved the investment, the EIB guides the work of lawyers for each specific transaction leading to legal documents, which will be signed by the EIC Fund.

-- The EIC Fund will do the monitoring, milestone disbursements, reporting and exit [Step 7].
+The EIC Fund oversees monitoring process, milestone disbursements, reporting and exit.

-It shall be highlighted that all decisions related to the investments have to be in accordance with these investment guidelines set, and shall be made by the EIC Fund.
+Of note: all decisions that are related to the investments have to be in accordance with these investment guidelines.
+Moreover, EIC Fund must be the agent making these decisions.

-The European Investment Bank (EIB) has been the investment adviser of the EIC Fund over the pilot phase and will continue playing the same role during the transition phase.
-A new advisory agreement with the EIB will ensure the continuation of its role – performing due diligence, preparing investment decisions and monitoring and managing the portfolio of companies.
+The European Investment Bank (EIB) has been the investment adviser of the EIC Fund over the pilot phase.
+EIB will continue to be so during the transition phase.
+A new advisory agreement with EIB will ensure the continuation of its role – performing due diligence, preparing investment decisions and monitoring and managing the portfolio of companies.

 What are the next steps?

-The Commission is assessing lessons learnt from the EIC pilot phase and is being advised by the EIC Board to identify the best options to implement EIC equity investments.
+The Commission is assessing lessons learnt from the EIC pilot phase.
+Also, it is being advised by the EIC Board to identify the best options to implement EIC equity investments.

-The objective is to put in place a sustainable and efficient instrument to make investment decisions, attract qualified investors and manage investments following the best market standards while addressing the EU policy goals.
-The long-term EIC Fund management approach is expected to be ready for the 2023 EIC Accelerator calls and to remain in place until the end of the current Horizon Europe programming period in 2027.
+The objective is to put in place a sustainable and efficient instrument to make investment decisions, attract qualified investors and manage investments following the best market standards.
+All this while addressing EU policy goals.
+The long-term EIC Fund management approach should be ready for the 2023 EIC Accelerator calls.
+Moreover, it should remain in place until the end of the current Horizon Europe programming period in 2027.

 Some background information

-EIC pilot phase (2018-20) was launched in 2018, incorporating existing instruments under the Horizon 2020 programme, in particular the SME instrument and Future & Emerging Technology (FET) programme.
-These funding schemes were brought together in single work programme to provide direct support to innovators throughout Europe.
+The EIC pilot phase (2018-20) launched in 2018, incorporating existing Horizon 2020 instruments like the SME instrument and Future & Emerging Technology (FET) program.
+It brought these funding schemes together in a single work program to directly support innovators across Europe.